AzmtMrzbkv/Movie-Recommendation-System/cse364-project/README.md

 4. If the input contains information about the favorite genre, then we "promote" the movies which includes one (or more) provided genres as: NewRating = GivenRating * 10.

-5. Finally, the Top-10 Movies with the highest rating are printed.
+5. Finally, the Top-10 Movies with the highest rating are returned.

 The Milestone 3 (part 2) project proposes a Top-N Movie Recommendation System (N is a limit, if N is absent, it is by default 10) based on  Movie Title (further some User's Age, Gender, Occupation and Favorite Genres are used).
 The suggested Algorithm works as follows:

+1. Find a user that has given the greatest rating for movie with given Movie Title
+2.

 ## How to run